maitreverge/webserv/src/ResponseBuilder/TOUDOU.md

 ## HOTFIX :

-Retour de page IMAGES foireux
+Retour de page IMAGES foireux ✅ => image_chat.jpeg was an empty file

 Refactorer le timestamp path access to a higher scope, accessible to all clients (needs a generic function for CGI as well)

-✅

-⛔

-🔥